jeffThompson/DesigningWithData/Week03_TimeSeries-ClimateChange/Part3-FinishProjectAndPublishData.md

 ### TLDR
 * Due March 3
-* We'll be having a crit next week with students from Creighton University in Omaha!
 * [Refine your visualization, finish the project](#refine-visualization-and-finish-project)
 * [Publish data as a Google Sheet](#publish-data-as-a-google-sheet)
 * Turning everything in